zju-vipa/KamalEngine/examples/afk/README.md

 ## Pre-Trained Teacher Networks

-The net structure of teachers (semantic parsing, depth prediction, surface normal prediction) is either ResNet or DenseNet.
+The net structure of teachers is either ResNet or DenseNet.

 Use `train_teacher.py` to train teachers.